Reardon Smith Nautical Trust

 Overview

 The Reardon Smith Nautical Trust was established in 2004 by John and Richard Reardon Smith, together with their cousin Simon Davies, continuing a family seafaring tradition stretching back over 300 years.
-The modern trust emerged from the proceeds of the sale of the Reardon Smith Nautical College at Fairwater in 2004, itself a successor to the Sir William Reardon Smith Junior Nautical School founded in Cardiff in 1921.
+The modern trust honours the legacy of the Smith Junior Nautical School founded in Cardiff in 1921, which later became the Reardon Smith Nautical College and operated until its closure in the 1990s.
 With annual expenditure of approximately £200,511 (2023-24) and total income of £129,743 from an investment portfolio, the trust advances maritime education for young people aged 16-25 from Wales and Devon, particularly Cardiff residents.
-The trust works directly with maritime course providers and has approved 143 grants to date, distributing £203,000 in total.
+The trust works directly with maritime course providers.
 The charity is governed by eight trustees who serve without remuneration.

 Funding Priorities